 Five Minutes to Thrive

-Each new day seems to present us with opportunities to adapt and overcome various challenges placed on our paths.
-How we adapt to change in our lives is influenced by numerous internal and external factors, but recognizing that we have tools at our disposal can help us feel like purposeful actors and not merely bystanders in the change process.
+Each new day presents us with opportunities to adapt and overcome challenges placed on our paths.
+How we adapt to change in our lives is influenced by numerous internal and external factors.
+We have tools at our disposal to help us feel like purposeful actors in our lives and not merely bystanders.
 Check out the tips from Five Minutes to Thrive.

 Mental Fitness Obstacle Course

 Self-Awareness is a critical step in self-improvement.
 Not only identifying when you are under stress, but how you cope, and how you can improve for the future.
 How you respond in your environment has implications far beyond just yourself.
 When you raised your right hand and swore to defend the Constitution of the United States, you became a part of something bigger than yourself.
 You because a member of one of the greatest teams on earth and you owe it to your teammates to be the best version of yourself that you can be, physically, mentally, emotionally, and spiritually.
 Mental Fitness Obstacle Course